ais-lab/RU-FEMOIN-database/README.md

 # RU-FEMOIN-database

-### Stay tuned! the RU-FEMOIN database is coming soon!
+### Stay tuned!
+The RU-FEMOIN database will be released soon!

 ### Facial Emotional Intensity Database from Ritsumeikan University (RU-FEMOIN) Database